hunterracheld/hunterracheld.github.io/machine-learning-project/README.md

 - Many responses don’t seem sensible at first glance but are reinforced by the results of the models.
 This suggests that cultural influences might be in play. (i.e. 89.5% of married couples responded that they never enjoy holidays with their spouse, while only 4.8% of divorced couples answered the same).
 - Cultural norms, such as arranged marriages, can have a great impact on responses and therefore predictions of future data.
 Turkey has a lot of cultural norms around marriage that are rapidly changing.

-Areas for Future Exploration
-- Because of cultural norms around marriage in Turkey, it would be interesting to explore the difference in responses by generation and gender.
-Age and gender are not available in the current data set.
-- Explore possibilities of why results are so polarized.
-Many answers from divorced respondents suggest that they believed they really knew their former spouse.
-It would be beneficial to explore the psychological components at play in these responses.
-- Analyze other countries for comparison.
-Are results similar by region, continent, etc.?